isabella232/business-manager-api-docs/README.md

 - if you wish to test your changes locally you can follow the [DOCFX Installation guideline](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) and [build the entire solution locally](https://dotnet.github.io/docfx/tutorial/walkthrough/walkthrough_create_a_docfx_project.html)
 - Our documentation automatically fills in the product name and other details so you don't have to make the changes manually if we decide to update the product name.
 Use the '<var:VariableName>' construct to tell our documentation engine to fill in the info for you.
 Here are the constructs available at this point:

-      <var:ProductName> - The product name, for example Passolo
+      <var:ProductName> - The product name, for example Trados Business Manager
-      <var:ProductNameWithEdition> - The official product release name including the edition, for example 'Passolo 2021'
+      <var:ProductNameWithEdition> - The official product release name including the edition, for example 'Trados Business Manager 2021'